Yahyakiani/Css_Notes/Psychology/Theories.md

 - **anxiety disorder** The occurrence of anxiety without an obvious external cause that affects daily functioning.
-  - **PHOBIC DISORDER**  phobia , an intense, irrational fear of a specifi c object or situation.
+  - **PHOBIC DISORDER**  phobia , an intense, irrational fear of a specific object or situation.
 For example, claustrophobia is a fear of enclosed places, acrophobia is a fear of high places, xenophobia is a fear of strangers, social phobia is the fear of being judged or embarrassed by others, and—as in Donna’s case—electrophobia is a fear of electricity.